sparkfun/hacker-application/code/README.md

-Ideal candidates will be comfortable building web applications with PHP and MySQL on Linux, and have real-world experience with other languages and platforms.
+Ideal Web Application Developer candidates will be comfortable building web applications with PHP and MySQL on Linux.
+Ideal Test Developer candidates will be comfortable building automated tests for such applications.

+All will have real-world experience with other languages and platforms.

 We want to see your code.
 Please include a representative sample of your work in this directory.